kmarekspartz/kyle.marek-spartz.org/posts/2013-12-12-pattern-matching-and-singular-dispatch-in-python.md

 ---
-title: "Pattern Matching" and Singular Dispatch in Python
+title: Pattern Matching and Singular Dispatch in Python
 tags: python
 description: Implementing pattern matching and singular dispatch in Python
 ---